-- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$7,550,822).
-The net position deficit balance is due to the District conveying improvements which were acquired with its Bonds in prior fiscal years. - The change in the District's total net position in comparison with the prior fiscal year was \$293,001, an increase.
-The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations and depreciation expense.
-Depreciation expense represents amortization of capital assets purchased by the District in prior fiscal years.
-It does not represent cash outflow of current year's program revenues.
-Since depreciation expense is not a cash outflow, it is not budgeted by the District.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$477,196, an increase of \$3,546 in comparison with the prior fiscal year.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$71,907. - The change in the District's total net position in comparison with the prior fiscal year was \$88,217, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$454,898 a decrease of (\$31,655) in comparison with the prior fiscal year.
 The total fund balance is restricted for debt service and the remainder is unassigned fund balance which is available for spending at the District's discretion.